Geometry Utilities (mathutils.geometry)

 - mathutils.geometry.intersect_point_quad_2d(pt, quad_p1, quad_p2, quad_p3, quad_p4, /)

 Takes 5 vectors (using only the x and y coordinates): one is the point and the next 4 define the quad, only the x and y are used from the vectors.
-Returns 1 if the point is within the quad, otherwise 0.
+Returns a non-zero value if the point is within the quad, otherwise 0.
 Works only with convex quads without singular edges.

 pt (